sam-hosseini/freelancing-in-finland/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Everything you need to know to start freelancing in Finland as a software developer ✨
+The ultimate resource for transitioning to freelancing for software developers 👩‍💻🇫🇮

 <!-- vim-markdown-toc GFM -->